vinycoolguy2015/awslambda/lambda_forward_proxy/README.md

 1-Create a VPC with Public and Private Subnets.
 For Private Subnets create VPC Endpoints for
 - com.amazonaws.us-east-2.execute-api
 - com.amazonaws.us-east-2.ssm
-- com.amazonaws.us-east-2.ec2messages # Might not require this
+- com.amazonaws.us-east-2.ec2messages # Might not be required
 - com.amazonaws.us-east-2.ssmmessages

 2-Launch an instance in Public Subnet With Amazon Linux 2 Image and Setup Nginx proxy with https://www.baeldung.com/nginx-forward-proxy.